-This fish recipe, inspired by Shauna Ahern’s story in this issue (page 85), can also be made with pork or boneless, skinless chicken breasts.
+This brown-buttery, lemony fish recipe can also be made with pounded pork or boneless, skinless chicken breasts.

 - 3 tablespoons plus 4 teaspoons olive oil

 - 1 teaspoon kosher salt

 - 1⁄2 teaspoon freshly ground black pepper

 - 4 6- to 8-ounce halibut fillets, skin on, patted dry

 - 1⁄2 cup sweet rice flour (we like Mochiko brand)

 - 10 ounces green beans or haricots verts trimmed

 - 1/2 cup (4 ounces/1 stick) unsalted butter cut into pieces